aye-gee/Email-Analysis/README.md

 ### Skills Learned

-- Network security fundamentals
+- Incident response
 - Firewall functionalities and how they operate to protect networks
 - Network protocols and how they are handled by firewalls
 - Risk assessment

 ### Tools Used

-- Network analysis tool - Wireshark - for capturing and examining network traffic
+- Virtual environment - Oracle VM Virtual Box - to perform analysis
-- Packet filtering tool - Windows Firewall with Advanced Security
+- Text editing tool - NotePad